apdavison/fairgraph/fairgraph/queries/README.md

 Vocabulary:

 - "Namespaces" refer to the different root schema considered: "Minds", "Uniminds", "Neuralactivity", ...
+They are associated to a given "Version".
-- "Classes" refer to the different entries of a given namespace: e.g. for the minds schema: "Dataset", "Person", ...
+- "Classes" refer to the different schemas of a given namespace: e.g. for the minds schema: "Dataset", "Person", ...
  - "Attributes" are the properties of the entries of a given class.
 E.g. a Dataset has the attributes: "name", "contributors", "identifier", ...

 All those objects need to be included into "faigraph".
 We detail here the procedure